nareshku/kubectl-container_status/README.md

 | `--sort`            | Sort by: name, restarts, cpu, memory, age                          |
 | `--env`             | Show key environment variables                                      |
 | `--events`          | Show recent Kubernetes events with enhanced visual indicators       |

+> **Note**: The tool now shows detailed information (volumes, environment variables, commands, labels, annotations, events) by default.
+Use `--brief` for a summary table view if you prefer a more compact display.

 ## Output Examples